gaelyn/smart_logic_code_challenge/README.md

 - `all` to see all 3 options above at once.

 ## Running The Tests
-To run tests, make sure you are in root directory and type `rspec` into terminal.
+To run tests, make sure you are in main directory and type `rspec` into terminal.

 ## Built With
 - Ruby version 2.5.3